Bachelor of Arts in TESOL

 Overall Benefits of the Degree

 With the Bachelor of Arts in TESOL, you can go anywhere in the world and teach English.
 Universities and language institutes in the Middle East and Asia hire English as a Second Language (ESL) teachers.
 Often, in addition to a salary, universities and language institutes will provide room and board.
-What a great opportunity to see the world, serve in another country as an English teacher and even pay down student loans in the process.
+What a great opportunity to see the world, serve in another country as an English teacher and even pay down student loans in the process!

-Some of the career paths for graduates of the B.A. in TESOL program include:
+Some of the career paths for graduates of the BA in TESOL program include:

 • Teaching English in a global university.